How To Create A Brand

 With your brand voice pinned down, you can start crafting your story from the ground up.
 Start by reflecting on how or why your brand got its start.
 What inspired you to create a company?
 What challenges did you face along the way?
 How did you overcome your key hurdles?

-Then, as you start to write, keep the main conflict at the heart of your story.
+Then, keep the central conflict at the heart of your story as you start to write.
 Infuse your tale with drama and emotions to pull in your reader and start making personal connections.
-As your tale pulls your reader from your starting point and through your challenges, let them feel your journey deep in their soul, then present your resolution.
-By the end, your customers should see you as a key problem solver in your own life – and theirs.
+As your account pulls your reader from your starting point and through your challenges, let them feel your journey deep in their soul, then present your resolution.
+By the end, your customers should see you as a critical problem solver in your own life – and theirs.

 Once you’re done, save your brand story for later use.
 Depending on how you approach the creation of your brand and marketing materials, you’ll need it for your website, social media channels, brochures, and many other things along the way.